Anish Kapoor: Sculpture,

 Painting shows; the mirror demonstrates.[1] —Hubert Damisch

-As the observer rotates around this nearly ten-foot high edifice in order to absorb the provocative, ever-shifting imageries of the self and its milieu, generated through the lustrous surfaces of the work, from two diametrically opposite perspectives the sculpture becomes transfigured into a virtually triangular form nesting atop a spherical plinth.
+As the observer rotates around this nearly ten-foot-high edifice in order to absorb the provocative, ever-shifting imageries of the self and its milieu, generated through the lustrous surfaces of the work, from two diametrically opposite perspectives the sculpture becomes transfigured into a virtually triangular form nesting atop a spherical plinth.
 The proliferation of chimerical imagery upon Newborn epitomizes the lyricism of the work, while simultaneously conjuring up the thoughts of the phenomenological philosopher Maurice Merleau-Ponty on visuality, perception and lived experiences: “A shape is nothing but a sum of limited views, and the consciousness of a shape is a collective entity.
 The sensible elements of which it is made up cannot lose the opacity which defines them as sensory given, and open themselves to some intrinsic connection, to some law of conformation governing them all.”[2]

 While Newborn comes across as a reformulated resurgence of The Newborn (1920) of Constantin Brancusi of the Museum of Modern Art, it concurrently lends itself as an allegory of the retina.
 A colossal instance of mimicry of the optical organ through which surfaces of the exterior world become “mirrored” and subsequently grasped within the cognitive realm of the observer, Newborn of Kapoor artfully integrates sculpture’s abstract autonomy and its temporal pictorialness.

 With its reflective surfaces and boxlike structure of stainless steel, Non-Object (Sphere) of Kapoor recalls Untitled (1964, 1972) of Robert Morris, a seminal work of Minimalism currently housed at the Tate.
 Yet the magnified peephole at eye-level of the viewer here reformulates the poetic suggestions of the work.
 From the window to the frame to the mirror to the camera to the living eye as a corporeal camera: such are a few extrapolations of this reflective sculpture, whose interior channel appears to be reduplicating itself and the imagery it may capture ad infinitum.
-While peeking through one side of the hollow of this work, one may likely encounter others peeking through the alternate side of the hollow, fashioning an unforeseen pas de deux, whereby the self and other are rendered exchangeable.
+While peeking through one side of the hollow of this work, one may likely encounter others peeking through the alternate side of the hollow, fashioning an unforeseen pas de deux, whereby the self and the other are rendered exchangeable.

 Upon the mirror surface of a given side of the circular opening, the viewer’s body is reflected with supreme clarity, except for the omission of the head that in turn may become replaced by the head of the participant on the opposite side of the object.
 Hereby imagery and reality become illusively interchanged, in constant flux, casting momentary doubts upon the realities of opticality and tactility.
 “He who doubts cannot, while doubting, doubt that he doubts,” ruminates Merleau-Ponty tersely.[3]